acha21/RAG4KGC-Wild/README.md

 # RAG4KGC-Wild
-A code repository for `Retrieval-Augmented Response Generation for Knowledge Grounded Conversation in the Wild`
+Code repository for `Retrieval-Augmented Response Generation for Knowledge Grounded Conversation in the Wild`

+We will make the codes publicly available after the review process is completed.